-Preheat the oven to 350°F (non-convection).
+Preheat the oven to 350°F conventional.
 Line two baking sheets with parchment paper or silicone mats.

-In a medium bowl, whisk together flour, cocoa powder, baking powder, and salt.
+Whisk together flour, cocoa powder, baking powder, and salt in a medium bowl.
 Set aside.

 In the bowl of a stand mixer, cream butter and both sugars until light and fluffy.

-Add the eggs one at a time, beating the mixture in between each addition.
-Scraping down the sides of the bowl when needed.
-Add the vanilla extract with the egg yolk.
+Add the eggs one at a time, beating well between each addition and scraping down the bowl as needed.
+Add the vanilla with the egg yolk.

-Pour all the melted chocolate in at once and beat well.
+Pour in all the melted chocolate at once and beat well until fully combined and glossy.

-Reduce the mixer to low and gradually add the dry ingredients to the melted chocolate mixture.
+Reduce the mixer to low and gradually add the dry ingredients, mixing until just incorporated.

-Add the chocolate chips once the flour is fully incorporated.
-Mix until fully distributed.
+Add the chocolate chips and mix until evenly distributed.

-Use a cookie scoop to portion the dough onto prepared baking sheets.
-Sprinkle with a touch of fleur de sel or flaky sea salt such as Maldon.
-If your dough looks more like brownie batter, the melted chocolate was too warm.
-Don’t worry, you should just pop it in the fridge for 15 minutes.
+Use a cookie scoop to portion the dough onto the prepared baking sheets.
+If the dough looks more like batter, the melted chocolate was too warm: refrigerate it for 15 minutes before scooping.
+Sprinkle with flaky sea salt.

-Bake in the preheated oven for 13-15 minutes or until the outsides are set, the tops are cracked and the centers no longer look like dough.
+Bake for 13 to 15 minutes, until the outsides are set, the tops are cracked, and the centers no longer look raw.
+Cool on the pan for 5 minutes, then transfer to a wire rack.

 Video